-Since this was the first year of operation, there were no prior year amounts for comparison.
-The two largest revenue sources for the School are from the State of Florida (76 percent) and the Charter School Implementation grant (22 percent).
+The largest revenue source for the School is from the State of Florida (97%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The implementation grant is received through FLDOE for new schools to aid in initial start-up costs.
+The increase in state revenue from the prior fiscal year is a result of an increase in student enrollment.